We, Freed Voices, go into 2020 determined to stand up for people in detention. We know we are not alone.

 2019 has almost come to an end, and we’re looking ahead to the immense challenges of 2020.

-Indefinite immigration detention still exists in the UK on a scale that is almost unfathomable – around 24,000 people locked up this year for the second year running.
+Indefinite immigration detention still exists in the UK on an almost unfathomable scale – around 24,000 people locked up this year for the second year running.

 We know we are not alone.
-We would like to take this opportunity to recognise and thank those who have done, and continue to do, outstanding work on immigration detention.
+We would like to take this opportunity to recognize and thank those who have done and continue to do, outstanding work on immigration detention.

 In no particular order:

-Detention Forum Project Director Eiri Ohtani and all Detention Forum member organisations for all the great work they have done this year.
+Detention Forum Project Director Eiri Ohtani and all Detention Forum member organizations for all the great work they have done this year.

 May Bulman from the Independent and Diane Taylor from the Guardian for exceptional journalism and commitment to keeping both immigration detention and the voices of those held there in the news.

-Detention Action, the partner organisation of Freed Voices, for their work supporting people in immigration detention centres, and for driving forward the campaign against the government’s inhuman detention policies.
+Detention Action, the partner organization of Freed Voices, for their work supporting people in immigration detention centers, and for driving forward the campaign against the government’s inhuman detention policies.